bordjoski/zkp-fsh/README.md

 `-%#%###%%#%%###%%##%%##%#%%%###%%%%%##%%%%#%%#%%##%##%#%#%##%#%%#%%%##%#%######%#%%#%%%%%%##%######%%%%####%%##%####%%##%%%%%%%#%####%#######%%%##%%#%%##%#####%%%##%#%##%%%##%%%%%#%%%##%%%###%##%##%%#%%#%##%%#%#%%%%##%##%###%#%%%%##%%%#%%%%##%#%%%###%%%%%###%####%%%%##%%#%##%#%%%%%##%##%#%%##%%%#%%%####%#%#%%%%##%%#%####%#%#%##%#%#%#%%%######%###%%#%###%#%%%#%##%%%%%##%%%#%#%#%#%%%##%##%#%###%%%%#%###%#%#%%###%%%#%%###%%%%%#%%##%####%%%#%##%###%##%%##%%%#%##%%%%%####%%##%#%#%#%%%%%%######%####%%%##%#%%#%#%#%%%%%%#%#%%%#%%%#%%%%##%%#%#%%##%%%%#%%#%####%%%##%##%%%%#####%#%#%%####%##%%##%###%%##%%%#%%##%%######%%######%%#%%%%#%%##%##%%###%%%#%###%%#%%#%%##%%#%%%##%%#%####%#%#%##%%%#%%##%%#%#%#%%#%##%%#%%#####%##%%%%%%%###%%#%#%%#%%%######%##%##%%%%%#%%%%%#%##%#####%%%%%%#%#%#%#%#%##%%#######%%%%##%%###%##%#%#%%####%#%%%%%##%%%#%%%####%###%#%#%######%%%##%####%%%#%%#####%%%%#%#%%#%%##%##%#%#%####%#%%%#%%%%###%%%###%######%###%#%%%#%%%###%##%%%%#%#%%%%#%#%#%#%#%#%###%#%#####%%#%##%%%###%%#%%%####%%%#%%%######%%%%%#%%#%##%####%%%#%#%##%%%%##%#%#%#`

-In the both cases, proof has valid format as long as the same configuration is used by Client and Verifier.
+In the both cases, proof has valid format as long as the same configuration is used by Client and Verifier.\
+This is optional as it does not improoves security much but it comes handy when custom outputs are desired.

-#### Runing tests
+#### Runing the tests

 If you are interested in running the tests, clone the repo, install dependecies and run

 `npm run test:only`

-It will run the tests with defferent strengths, algorithms and sizes.\
+It will run the tests with defferent strengths, algorithms and sizes.

 ### References, Credits and Links
 - Code snippets in Python and article by Prof Bill Buchanan: https://asecuritysite.com/encryption/fiat2